Nataša Bekvalac

-She made her recording debut in 2001 and has since released five studio albums.
-Additionally, Bekvalac has released several duets, including "Gospodine" (2011) and "Muško više ne mogu" (2019) with Emina Jahović, "Mala plava" (2018) with Coby, "Neprijatelj" (2018) with Magla Band, and "Iz daleka" (2021) with Rasta.
+Nataša Bekvalac (Наташа Беквалац; [nǎtaʃa bekʋǎːlats]; born 25 September 1980) is a Serbian singer.
+Known to many as the “Barbie of Novi Sad”, she began her professional music career in 2001 with the release of her debut album Ne brini.
+To date, she has recorded six studio albums, and in 2020 she held her first headlined concert at the Belgrade Arena.

+Additionally, she has served as a judge on the singing competition shows, Pinkove Zvezdice (2018–2019) and IDJ Show (2023–present).

 Early life

 Bekvalac was born on 25 September 1980 in Novi Sad, SFR Yugoslavia.
-She is the daughter of footballer and coach, Dragoljub Bekvalac.
-Bekvalac grew up as the middle child with two sisters.
-In 1989, she performed with the band Regina at the children's music festival Deca pevaju hitove.
-Bekvalac also appeared on the popular variety show hosted by Minja Subota, called Mužički tobogan, the following year.
+She is the daughter of footballer and coach, Dragoljub Bekvalac, and Mira.
+Bekvalac grew up as the middle child with two sisters, Dragana and Kristina.
+In 1989, she performed with the Bosnian band Regina at the children's music festival Deca pevaju hitove.
+The following year, Bekvalac also appeared on the popular variety show hosted by Minja Subota, called Mužički tobogan.
 Before pursuing a career in music, she graduated from a senior coaching school.